SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 }
 ```

-It is important to know that the `async` keyword **must be provided in front of the function** and the `await` keyword is put in front of asynchronous operations.
+It is important to know that the `async` keyword **must be placed in front of the function** and the `await` keyword is put in front of asynchronous operations.

 [/slide]